 The reasons for Mérida’s growing popularity can be attributed to many intangibles which have been artfully detailed in numerous travel magazines and newspapers.
 The New York Times Travel Section and its Fashion Magazine supplement have also shared differing perspectives on the capital of Yucatán state.
 Is this a city of quaint, time-honored traditions — or an emerging center of art, culture and fashion?
 The answer is that it’s a blend of both.

 We have built a house in Santa Ana, one of the neighborhoods that expats seem to prefer.
 Just one or two blocks away, we have seen a very active cultural center, new restaurants and shops and an expansion of activities on the Paseo de Montejo, the city’s most elegant boulevard.

 Putting the finishing touches on the house has been slow-going, and more costly than we ever thought it would be, but still, we consider the city an up-and-comer and a good investment if you can control costs and choose your location well.
-Our house, with a pool and four ensuite bathrooms, cost a lot less than it would have in the United States, and the tax situation is much more favorable.
+Our house, with a pool and four en suite bathrooms, cost a lot less than it would have in the United States, and the tax situation is much more favorable.
 It’s hundreds of dollars, not thousands.
 When you found in the fideicomiso, we’ll still pay under $1,000 a year, which will be great when we’re eventually no longer earning paychecks and ready to bootstrap a business.

-Since the 1994 NAFTA agreement (yes, Mexico is part of North America), our borders have opened up.
+Since the 1994 NAFTA agreement (yes, Mexico is part of North America), borders have opened up.
 Ross Perot’s warnings about a “giant sucking sound” proved true … it’s the sound of expats and snowbirds traveling south.

-© Imagine Merida.
-If excerpting this article, please credit and link back to Imagine Merida.
+© Imagine Mérida.
+If excerpting this article, please credit and link back to Imagine Mérida.